arjitmazumdar/Getting-Cleaning-Data/README.md

 ### Approch:The entire exercise is divided into 6 parts.
 All the parts are explained below

 ### Part 1 deals with extracting data from zip files to data tables
       Part -1 , section 1: Extracting train data into data tables Part -1 , section 2: Extracting test data into data tables part -1 , Section 3: Extracting activity labels and features

-### Part 2 deals with extracting only the measurements on the mean and standard deviation
-for each measurement
+### Part 2 deals with extracting only the measurements on the mean and standard deviation for each measurement

-Part -2 , section 1: Converting the factor variables to characters as we need to use gsub and grep functions which can be only applied to charecters fiels
+      Part -2 , section 1: Converting the factor variables to characters as we need to use gsub and grep functions which can be only applied to charecters fields
       Part -2 , Section 2: Extracting mean and standard dev data using 'grep' & gsub function

-### Part 3: Deals with preparing the Datasets with relevant information i.e mean &
+### Part 3: Deals with preparing the Datasets with relevant information i.e mean & standard dev
-standard dev

 ### Part 4: Deals with Merging test and train data sets using rbind functions.
       In the same part we also assign we try to address Appropriately labels the data set with descriptive variable names.

-### Part 5: Deals with converting the activity and subject columns  to factor
-from character ( refer Part 2 : Section 1)
+### Part 5: Deals with converting the activity and subject columns  to factor from character ( refer Part 2 : Section 1)

-### Part 6: Deals with the creation of a second, independent tidy data set with
-the average of each variable for each activity and each subject and writing the dataset in a text file.
+### Part 6: Deals with the creation of a second, independent tidy data set with  the average of each variable for each activity and each subject and writing the dataset in a text file.